codinglabsau/inertia-form-builder/docs/basic.md

 import { FormBuilder, useSchema } from '../src/index';

 const simpleSchema = useSchema({
+  firstname: Text,
-  firstname: {
+  surname: {
     component: Text,
-    value: 'John',
+    label: 'Last name',
   },
-  surname: {
-    component: Text,
-    value: 'Smith',
-  }
-});
+})
 </script>

 # Attributes you can pass
-For each form attribute you can pass extra attributes to help improve the look and functionality of your form.
+This is how you can define the most basic form.
+Simply importing the components from our UI library and simply attach that to an attribute.
+If you have a complex form name which isn't user-friendly, you simply define your attribute as an object, pass the component and define the label

 ## Pre-filled standard form
 ```vue